Gregory Bald: Access

 The summit of Gregory Bald can be reached via several well-maintained hiking trails.
-From Cades Cove, the summit can be reached via the Gregory Ridge Trail (5.5 miles).
-This trail begins at the end of Forge Creek Road, which is a gravel road on the Cades Cove Loop just past the Cable Mill area.
-From Fontana, the summit is reached via the Appalachian Trail and a two-mile connector trail (7.3 miles).
-From Twentymile, the summit is reached via the Wolf Ridge Trail (7.3 miles).
+From Cades Cove, the summit can be reached via the Gregory Ridge Trail or the Gregory Bald Trail.
+Gregory Ridge Trail begins at the end of Forge Creek Road, which is a gravel road on the Cades Cove Loop just past the Cable Mill area.
+Gregory Bald Trail is accessed via the unimproved Parsons Branch Road.
+From Fontana, the summit is reached via the Appalachian Trail and a two-mile connector trail.
+From Twentymile, the summit is reached via the Wolf Ridge Trail.

 From the summit, one can see Cades Cove and Rich Mountain to the north, and the Nantahala and Yellow Creek Mountains to the south.
-Visible to the east is the crest of the Smokies, including Thunderhead Mountain and Clingman's Dome.
+Visible to the east is the crest of the Smokies, including Thunderhead Mountain and Kuwohi.
 Fontana Lake and Shuckstack are discernible to the southeast.